urbanopt/urbanopt.github.io/README.md

   and create a `ScenarioDefaultPostProcessor` as well as `.run` the new method.

 ### [**Adding a custom post processor**](#table-of-contents)

+ To add a custom post processor, clone the scenario-gem repository to your local machine.

  A customized post processor can be added to the rake file, replacing the default post processor.